gdrlab/cascaded-sqli-detection/README.md

 - Release v0.0.12

     - This is the original , the first code from Rafi.
+It works with Python 3 (the very first one was Python 2)